 “The book […] is a perfect description of Charles James’s life and work through his own and other people’s eyes, it gives you an unbiased perception of how much his revolutionary designs had influenced fashion throughout the 1920’s to the 1970’s…”

 “This reader was actually rationing his reading time so that the enjoyment would be prolonged as long as possible.”

 … the book focuses “on his relationships with industry insiders and socialites, such as Anne Armstrong-Jones and Dominique de Menil, both of whom served as James’s muses, Klein shows how James “set the standard for style in the Western World” for mid-20th-century haute couture. ” It also states that “James spent his last years writing letters to his former friends and associates—a handful of which are excerpted here.
 The result is a juicy account of the influence of an often-overlooked figure in the history of fashion.”

 [Charles James was also] “very influential to artists of the 30s, 40s, 50s, and even Andy Warhol” … “He was an artist who was making clothes.” … “He put dresses in museums.”

-In W magazine’s’s “Simply the Best” – Editor in-chief, Stefano Tonchi named Portrait of an Unreasonable Man his number one gift choice.
-It’s the true story behind the gorgeously eccentric character (played by Daniel Day Lewis) who’s the hero of the Academy Award winning film Phantom Thread.
+In W magazine’s “Simply the Best” Editor-in-Chief, Stefano Tonchi added Portrait of an Unreasonable Man to his wish list, naming Charles James the "spirit" behind the Daniel Day Lewis character in the Academy Award-winning film Phantom Thread.

 Michèle was interviewed as part of thier "Conversations at the Heart of the Matter" series.